Trilith Studios: History

+In 2009, Len Gough and Rick Halbert planned a film studio in Fayette County, Georgia.
+The next year, Gough and Halbert contacted Dan Cathy to expand a pre-existing studio at the Atlanta Regional Airport.
+Cathy did not accept the proposal until 2012, where he met the leaders of Pinewood Studios in London during the 2012 Olympic Games.
+When Pinewood leadership arrived at Fayette county, they preferred a 288-acre patch of farmland instead of the Atlanta Regional Airport.

-The Pinewood Group announced in April 2013 that its first film production facility in the United States, Pinewood Atlanta Studios, would be located south of Atlanta at a complex consisting of 280 ha in Fayette County, Georgia.
+The Pinewood Group announced in April 2013 that its first film production facility in the United States, Pinewood Atlanta Studios, would be located south of Atlanta at a complex consisting of 280 ha in Fayette County.
 The studio was a joint venture between Pinewood and River's Rock LLC, an independently managed trust of the Cathy family, founders of the Chick-fil-A fast-food chain.
-One of the earliest studios was built from an old airplane hangar owned by Dan Cathy.
+One of the earliest studios was built from an old airplane hangar owned by Cathy.
 Pinewood Atlanta would feature at least five sound stages.
 The Pinewood Group was attracted to Georgia for the studio because of the state's film tax credit.

 The first production to film at the studio was Marvel Studios' film Ant-Man (2015), which began in September 2014.
 Marvel primarily shot their films at the facility for nearly a decade until 2025, where they changed their primary filming location to London.
 Notable Marvel films that were shot in the facility include Captain America: Civil War (2016), Spider-Man: Homecoming (2017), Black Panther (2018), Avengers: Infinity War (2018), Avengers: Endgame (2019), and Spider-Man: No Way Home (2021).
 In August 2019, Pinewood sold their shares of Pinewood Atlanta to River's Rock LLC, with Frank Patterson expected to remain to run the studio.